akeneo/pim-docs/onboarder/prerequisites/index.rst

 The parameters package provided by the akeneo cloud team must contain:

-* A `serviceAccount.json` file that contains authentication values to be able to use the Google PubSub and Google Cloud Storage services
+* A ``serviceAccount.json`` file that contains authentication values to be able to use the Google PubSub and Google Cloud Storage services
 * Several environments variables values that you will configure in the install process in order to communicate with Google Cloud PubSub instance
+*
-    * `ONBOARDER_TOPIC_NAME_FOR_PUBLICATION` -> the topic where the Akeneo Pim will publish synchronization messages
+    * ``ONBOARDER_TOPIC_NAME_FOR_PUBLICATION``: the topic where the Akeneo Pim will publish synchronization messages
-    * `ONBOARDER_TOPIC_NAME_FOR_CONSUMPTION` -> the topic where the Akeneo Pim will subscribe
+    * ``ONBOARDER_TOPIC_NAME_FOR_CONSUMPTION``: the topic where the Akeneo Pim will subscribe
-    * `ONBOARDER_QUEUE_NAME` -> the queue where the Akeneo Pim will consume synchronization messages
+    * ``ONBOARDER_QUEUE_NAME``: the queue where the Akeneo Pim will consume synchronization messages
-* `ONBOARDER_RETAILER_URL` -> url of the onboarder retailer, needed for SSO implementation
+* ``ONBOARDER_RETAILER_URL``: url of the onboarder retailer, needed for SSO implementation
-* `ONBOARDER_CLOUD_STORAGE_BUCKET_NAME` -> name of the bucket where the assets will be synchronized
+* ``ONBOARDER_CLOUD_STORAGE_BUCKET_NAME``: name of the bucket where the assets will be synchronized

 Worker
 ^^^^^^
 | The synchronization of the catalog structure and the catalog data is handle in a asynchronous way using the Google Cloud PubSub service.
 | The messages that are part of the synchronization process are queued.
-| The queue is consumed by a command line process called `worker`.
+| The queue is consumed by a command line process called ``worker``.
 |
 | The worker have to be always launched as it poll the queue waiting for new messages to handle.
-| The akeneo/pim-onboarder extension comes with a `supervisor <http://supervisord.org/>` configuration example to manage this worker to be always running but it's up to you to manage this another way.
+| The akeneo/pim-onboarder extension comes with a `supervisor <http://supervisord.org/>`_ configuration example to manage this worker to be always running but it's up to you to manage this another way.